 A contingency fee is a type of fee arrangement that personal injury lawyers often use.
 If you work with a car accident lawyer on a contingency fee basis, you won't have to pay money to the lawyer to get your case started or pay the lawyer an hourly fee.
 Your lawyer will only collect a fee if you win:

-So, the attorney’s fee is "contingent" upon a successful outcome to the case.
+So, a contingency fee is "contingent" (dependent) on a successful outcome in your case.

-Another point worth mentioning is that a contingency fee agreement is only an option when an attorney is representing a plaintiff -- the one filing the car accident lawsuit and seeking compensation from the at-fault driver (the defendant in the lawsuit).
+A contingency fee agreement is only an option when an attorney is representing a plaintiff—the person filing the car accident lawsuit.

-If you don't have car insurance, or if the limits of your coverage have been exceeded and the insurance company is no longer under an obligation to pay for an attorney to defend the lawsuit, you can hire an attorney on your own, but you'll probably need to pay that attorney a hefty hourly fee (anywhere from around $150 to $500 per hour, depending on where you live and the attorney's experience/reputation).
+But drivers who don't have insurance, or who exceed the limits of their coverage, have to hire an attorney on their own and pay a hefty hourly fee (typically around $150 to $500 per hour, depending on where they live and the attorney's experience and reputation).

 Learn more about how much car accident lawyers cost.

-In many personal injury cases, the attorney’s contingency fee percentage is determined on a "sliding scale," depending on when the case is resolved.
+You can negotiate a reduced contingency fee percentage.
+Some attorneys are willing to set contingency fee percentages on a "sliding scale," depending on when the case is resolved.
 For example, an attorney may charge:

-Learn more about how an attorney can help with your car accident claim.
+Learn more about when to represent yourself in a car accident claim and how an attorney can help with your car accident claim.

 If you've been injured in a car accident, talk to a lawyer.
 A lawyer can answer your questions, negotiate a settlement, and file a car accident lawsuit.